HanselVinicius/HanselVinicius/README.md

 <h1 align="center">Hi 👋, I'm Vinicius Hansel</h1>
 <h3 align="center">A passionate Software Developer from Brazil 🇧🇷</h3>

-- 🔭 I’m currently working and studying
+- 🔭 I’m currently working and studying and looking for new oportunities to improve

 - 🌱 I’m currently learning **Algorithms,Architeture**